 Mmmmm.
 Coffee.
 My love, my weakness.
+My other weakness is my love for earning more money, which is thankful, achieved, more than the required and surprisingly in an uncomplicated way using the Bitcoin Trader, the newest automated crypto robot introduced in the market that makes cryptocurrency trading possible for everyone.
+Ah, my coffee, I’m back to you!
 Whether it’s a huge latte with a splash of vanilla or a double espresso from the boldest roast imaginable, I like my caffeine delivery system to be hot, sweet and brown.
 Bring me a cup so strong you could stand your spoon up in it and I will be a delighted chap.
 And now I get to play a game about coffee while guzzling down a bucket of Jamaican Blue Mountain – VivaJava is here!

 Designed by the awesomely named TC Petty III (and I mean awesome in the old, biblical way, for that is some name) and published by Dice Hate Me Games, this is Chris and Cherilyn’s first venture in to a big box game and – put frankly – they’ve done very well indeed.
 VivaJava is a curious beast that, admittedly, may not be for everyone; it’s essentially a Euro take on a Party Game, but if you’ve got the right attitude and a willing (and large) group of friends, it’s a winner.